protontypes/open-sustainable-technology/README.md

 - [portalcasting](https://github.com/weecology/portalcasting) - Provides a model development, deployment, and evaluation system for forecasting how ecological systems change through time, with a focus on a widely used long-term study of mammal population and community dynamics.
 - [OpenSoundscape](https://github.com/kitzeslab/opensoundscape) - A free and open source Python utility library analyzing bioacoustic data.
 - [wildRtrax](https://github.com/ABbiodiversity/wildRtrax) - An R package for environmental sensor data management and analytics.
+- [SSDM](https://github.com/sylvainschmitt/SSDM) - A package to map species richness and endemism based on stacked species distribution models.

 ### Conservation and Restoration